Allegheny-Computer-Science-300-S2021/lab01-connellyw/writing/reflection.md

  3. Why do you think that this method or tool was necessary to develop?
  This tool was necessary to develop because it helps reduce a process which takes significant chunk of time.

- 4. What undesirable consequences could result from the misuse of this method of tool? `TODO` An undesirable consequence would be too rapid of drug development.
+ 4. What undesirable consequences could result from the misuse of this method of tool?
+ An undesirable consequence would be too rapid of drug development.
 If there was some error in the computer simulation, it might cause the medicine to look OK digitally but harm people when they actually take the drug.
 There could also be problems with who the program is trying to target as it's selected market.
 Certain groups would be selected but leave others out.
 To get a fair representation of data, it would have to include a wide spread of people.'

 ### Second Tool